 The intensive and residential nature of this course offers young people a rare opportunity to work on their communication skills in a supportive environment led by a skilled team of specialist therapists and ATE who are experienced in the running of residential courses and providing pastoral support.

-A pre-residential information and assessment session will be held online on Monday 18th October, 5-7pm.
+A pre-residential information and assessment session will be held online: dates TBC

 This is an essential session, which all participants must attend.
 It allows participants to meet the rest of the group and the Talking Out Team.
 We can give you important information about the week and complete our initial assessments.

-The week will start at Harrogate Train station on Sunday 24th October at 3.45pm.
+The week will start at Harrogate Train station on the first day of the group (usually Sunday) at 3.45pm.
 Please be available to drop your child off, ready to start their week away.

-The week ends just after lunch on Friday 29th October (1.00pm), please be available to collect your child from Harrogate.
+The week ends just after lunch on the following Friday (1.00pm), please be available to collect your child from Harrogate.

 Following the residential there will be a 3 month follow up session held in Leeds (5-7pm) and then a 6 month follow-up session held at the residential venue (Saturday 10-4).